COVID-19 Resources & News

 Maine’s Family Medical Leave laws apply to an employee that has worked for the same employer for at least 12 consecutive months.
 The employee would be entitled to up to 10 workweeks of job-protected unpaid Family Medical Leave in any two years unless employed at a permanent worksite with fewer than 15 employees.
 Employers may provide paid leave at their discretion.

-Maine’s Family Sick Leave law states that if an employer provides paid leave, then the employer shall allow an employee to use the paid leave for the care of an immediate family member who is ill.
+Maine’s Family Sick Leave law states that if an employer provides paid leave, then the employer shall allow an employee to use the paid leave to care for an immediate family member who is ill.
 This law section does not apply to the illness of the employee.
-This law gives the employee the right to choose what type of leave they are going to use if their employer provides multiple benefits, such as sick, vacation, or personal with limitations.
+This law gives the employee the right to choose what type of leave they will use if their employer provides multiple benefits, such as sick, vacation, or personal with limitations.

-Larger businesses, such as businesses that have 50 or more employees, will fall under the federal Family and Medical Leave Act laws which provides up to 12 weeks of leave for a qualifying event.
+Larger businesses, such as businesses with 50 or more employees, will fall under the federal Family and Medical Leave Act laws which provides up to 12 weeks of leave for a qualifying event.
 U.S. Department of Labor FAQ About Federal FMLA.

 Maine’s Earned Paid Leave law does not go into effect until January 1, 2021.
-This law, when in effect, will guarantee that those employees that have accrued time will be paid for their accrued time off, up to 40 hours in one year of employment.
+When in effect, this law will guarantee that those employees who have accrued time will be paid for their accrued time off, up to 40 hours in one year of employment.